-- the age limit for Directors, - the adoption of a board skills matrix, for assessing the skills already present on the Board and identifying any that are missing.
+- the adoption of a board skills matrix, for assessing the skills already present on the Board and identifying any that are missing.

 This policy also describes the criteria adopted and the process followed by the Board and the Remuneration and Nominations Committee, as assisted by the Lead Independent Director to ensure transparency and objectivity, in the selection of individuals to be included on its own candidate list when the entire Board of Directors is up for renewal, if the outgoing Board decides to submit such a list.